hyryel/com.unity.multiplayer.docs/versioned_docs/version-1.9.1/learn/rpcvnetvar.md

 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/v2.2.0/Assets/Scripts/Gameplay/GameplayObjects/SwitchedDoor.cs#L10-L26
 ```

 It uses a `BoolNetworkVariable` to represent the "IsOpen" state.
-If I open the door and a player connects after this, the host will replicate all the world's information to that new player, including the door's state.
+If I open the door and a Player connects after this, the host will replicate all the world's information to that new Player, including the door's state.

 NetworkVariables are eventually consistent.
 This means not all value changes will be synced, contrary to RPCs, where 5 calls to an RPC will produce 5 RPC sends on the network.
 <figure>